 Simply select the PlumbBob object together with the object/s / image you want transform, then select the appropriate menu.

-Unpacking the downloaded zip file, you'll find a folder (PlumbBob) containing these 5 elements:
+Unpacking the downloaded zip file, you'll find these folders:

 Follow Paolo Marcuccetti's Gumroad® shop page where you can browse/buy my productions for Vectorworks®.